pocomane/brewed-in-the-apocalypse/bita.md

 you will kill him.
 Make a roll.
 ```

-Some moves makes the players ask questions to the scenarist.
+Some moves makes the protagonists ask questions to the scenarist.
 Sometimes ey
 already knows the answer, but ey can always change eir mind.
 After it is
 answered, that become absolutely true in the fiction and the characters will
 know the answer.

-Such moves gives to the players a list of questions to choose from.
+Such moves gives to the protagonists a list of questions to choose from.
 If they
 ask something not in the list, the scenarist should still give any details the
 character can know, as the __Describe some details__ prescribed.
 Then the
 scenarist should highlight that the question is not one in the list, so the
-players can still ask one of them.
+protagonists can still ask one of them.

 ```
 The group is in a wild region, and the scenarist has not decided yet if they